garyd203/xraysink/README.md

 Use the fixed `AsyncContext` from `xraysink` as a drop-in replacement, like so:

+    from aws_xray_sdk.core import xray_recorder
-    from xraysink.context import AsyncContext  # Use the AsyncContext from xraysink from aws_xray_sdk.core import xray_recorder
+    from xraysink.context import AsyncContext  # NB: Use the AsyncContext from xraysink

+    # Use the fixed AsyncContext when configuring X-Ray,
+    # and customise other configuration as you choose.
     xray_recorder.configure(context=AsyncContext(use_task_factory=True))